sfabrizio/screen_reader_mqtt/README.md

 - Configurable update intervals and sensitivity
 - Differentiates between various shades of colors
 - Sends "turn off" signal (black color) when script is terminated
+- Automatically retries MQTT connection if it fails

 ## Installation